UAV FLIGHT PERFORMANCE

 07.16.2024 – Dr. Laurent volunteers for TACNY’s Summer STEM Trekker Program.
 Read more about it on our “Outreach” page!

-06.03.2024 – Undergraduate student Maximilian joins the lab for a summer REU-funded project!
+06.03.2024 – Undergraduate student Maximilian Lapinski joins the lab for a summer REU-funded project!
 This project aims to develop an experimental setup for measuring the forces on a flapping wing.

 06.03.2024 – Undergraduate student Joshua Varkey joins the lab!
 His SOURCE-funded project aims to design and analyze flow visualization techniques for a low-speed water tunnel.